futureoceanslab/Fisheries-Resilience-Index/README.md

     - data/socioeconomic_factors_cod.csv
     - data/eco_country_cod.csv
     - data/eco_country_hake.csv
-    - data/GDP.csv
-    - data/OHI.csv
-    - data/OHIeco.csv
-    - data/Tech.csv
-    - data/Requirements.csv
-    - data/Readiness.csv
-    - data/Vulnerability.csv
+    - Other_index.csv
  - process_indicators.R: this script produces ecological, socioeconomic and insititutional factors from the corresponding indicators.
 Also, creates tables for "SI 2.
 INDICATORS AND FACTORS"

 ## Instructions

 First run process_indicators.R to compute factors from indicators and get tables for "SI 2.
-INDICATORS AND FACTORS", then preprocess.R to compute data/final_index.csv.
+INDICATORS AND FACTORS", then indexes.R to compute data/final_index.csv.
 Then run all the figure scripts to generate the figures and tables in Figures and Tables.

 ## Notes